Wednesday will be sunny, breezy

-On Veterans Day tomorrow, there will likely be patchy fog between 5 and 8 a.m.
+There is a 30% chance of showers and thunderstorms in the early morning Thursday, between 3 and 5 a.m., with a slight chance of showers after 5 a.m.

-Otherwise, clear skies are expected with a high of 80 and a low of 52.
+Otherwise, Thursday will be sunny and cooler, with a high of 67 and a low of 48.

 (0) comments